Hector2kane/webhook-test/README.md

 # webhook-test
 Connecting to Jenkins

-If you see this that means the connection is successful
+If you see this that means the connection is successful.